anttitevanlinna/ac-print/README.md

 # Use

-Install node.js, get sources.
+1) Install node.js
+2) download sources from GIT
+3) run "npm install"

-Run with "node app.js"
+4) run "node app.js"

-The printing is running on "localhost:8080", so use your browser to access it.
+The printing "site" is running on "localhost:8080", so use your browser to access it.

 # Agile Central session